Blake Shelton ‘Hit Rock Bottom’ After Divorce From Miranda Lambert

-Divorce is one of the hardest things a person can go through, especially for the rich and famous who have to do so with millions of people watching and commenting as if they know them, and now Country superstar Blake Shelton is opening up about his painful one from Miranda Lambert and how falling for Gwen Stefani helped save him, reports US Magazine.
+Divorce is one of the hardest things a person can go through, especially for the rich and famous who have to do so with millions of people watching and commenting as if they know them, and now Country superstar Blake Shelton is opening up about his painful one from Miranda Lambert and how falling for Gwen Stefani helped save him, reports Us Magazine.
 Shelton and Stefani have been together for three years, which is pretty impressive considering the two became close while both were going through divorces.
 What would normally be viewed as a rebound romance has blossomed into the real thing for both, but the road there wasn’t easy.
 Shelton opens up about the struggle in an upcoming episode of Sunday Today With Willie Geist, which will air this Sunday on June 24.

 “When I was going through my divorce and just, you know, hit rock bottom just like anybody does when they go through something that devastating, it’s a miracle that I met somebody that was going through the same exact thing that I was at the same exact moment in time,” Shelton says of Stefani to Geist.
 It certainly gave the two Voice coaches something to bond over.